gonsalomon/gonsalomon.github.io/README.md

 # gonsalomon.github.io
-Needed a container both for my CV, my GitHub profile... you know, I need someone to land there once they wanna contract me.
+Needed a container both for my CV, my GitHub profile... you know, I need someone to land there once they wanna hire me.